AndrewConway/ConcreteSTV/README.md

 If you notice any bugs in ConcreteSTV, please contact me at the address at the bottom of this file.

+## Randomness and perfectly matching the official results

+ConcreteSTV is designed to match the electoral commissions' counts perfectly.
+This is fairly straight forward if counting the election is deterministic.

+Most STV counting is deterministic.
+However, sometimes there are ties that have no way of being resolved under the legislation other than random draw.
+There are two ways a responsible electoral commission can handle such randomness:
+* Perform the draws in public, and then feed them into the program.
+This is dealt with in ConcreteSTV using the `--tie` argument which actively specifies which candidates were favoured.
+* Use a pseudo random number generator in a program, open source the program, publish the input data for the program, and then conduct a public ceremony to determine the seed for the pseudo random number generator using something like dice.
+This technique is used by many USA electoral authorities to demonstrate the truth of their auditing.
+This is supported by the `--seed` argument in ConcreteSTV.

+If an electoral authority does neither of these, it is usually possible to figure out what choices they made by careful investigation of the distribution of preferences and entering these into ConcreteSTV using the `--tie` argument.
+This allows ConcreteSTV to match the electoral commissions' results perfectly.
+When loading data from published sources, ConcreteSTV will often be able to automatically derive this information.

+An exception is the NSW randomized counting algorithms, which involve a lot of randomness, and frequently in practice rerunning the count will cause different candidates to be elected.
+Here the choices made by the NSWEC are usually not visible from the provided distribution of preferences, nor is their use of a pseudo random number generator sufficiently well described to reproduce, so it is impossible to verify their results, although some errors are discoverable (see our reports).

 ## To compile